Dogfight (film): Cast

-Release and reception
+Release

-The premiere of Dogfight was a screening at the Telluride Film Festival in Colorado on August 30, 1991 with a New York premiere on September 13, 1991.
+The premiere of Dogfight was a screening at the Telluride Film Festival in Colorado on August 30, 1991, with a New York premiere on September 13, 1991.
 It also had an opening in Los Angeles on September 27, 1991.
-It was released in the United States on October 4, 1991 by Warner Bros.
+It was released in the United States on October 4, 1991, by Warner Bros.

-The film was widely praised by critics, and has a 79% rating on Rotten Tomatoes.
-It got a mixed review from Peter Travers, who wrote in Rolling Stone that "Dogfight doesn’t sum up an era; it merely romanticizes it.
-What could have been an incisive movie about alienation deteriorates into a conventional romance."
+Home media

+Dogfight was released by Criterion on Blu-ray in the United States on April 30, 2024, and in the UK on May 6, 2024.
+Previously it had been released on DVD.
+The Blu-ray release includes interviews with Savoca and actor Lili Taylor, a trailer and an audio commentary with Savoca and producer Richard Guay.

+Reception

+The film received praise from critics.
+On Rotten Tomatoes, it has an 83% approval rating based on 24 reviews.
 Kenneth Turan of the Los Angeles Times wrote that "'Dogfight' is two characters in search of a film.
 And very fine characters they happen to be, as winsome a pair of young people as anyone would ever want to meet.
 Which makes it all the more a wonder that their on-screen adventures can’t seem to go anywhere at all."
 Roger Ebert remarked that the film "isn't a love story so much as a story about how a young woman helps a confused teenage boy to discover his own better nature.
 The fact that his discoveries take place on the night before he ships out to fight the war in Vietnam only makes the story more poignant."

-Vincent Canby of The New York Times wrote that "Dogfight... seems to have no clear idea of what these ordinary people are really like.
+In a mixed review, Peter Travers of Rolling Stone wrote that "Dogfight doesn’t sum up an era; it merely romanticizes it.
+What could have been an incisive movie about alienation deteriorates into a conventional romance."
+Vincent Canby of The New York Times wrote that "Dogfight...seems to have no clear idea of what these ordinary people are really like.
 The film wants to be honest (and in its cruelties, it is), but the operative sensibility is that of a sitcom world.
 The characters aren't necessarily idealized, but they are flat and uninteresting.
 The material is lugubrious.
 The only seemingly spontaneous moment comes at the very end, which is too late."
 Dustin Putman referred to the film as "a virtually unknown gem" and "one of the sweetest, most touching romances of the decade."

-The film is recognized by American Film Institute in these lists: